Bluegrass Roster

 WATCH | LISTEN

 Colorado has become a hotbed of bluegrass music and the Fretliners are right at the front of that movement.
-In 2023, they pulled off the rare feat of winning the band competitions at both the prestigious Telluride and Rockygrass bluegrass festivals, and they have continued to skyrocket since then.
+In 2025, Rolling Stone Magazine picked the band as part of their “Best of What We Saw” at Rockygrass, and it’s no surprise.
 They rely on fiddle and mandolin for their melody, with no banjo, but their sound is in the classic bluegrass pocket (and mandolinist Sam Parks was named after bluegrass icon Sam Bush).
+If you’re looking to be transported to the hey-day of high-lonesome bluegrass music, this is your band.

 Responsible Agent: Barron Ruth